replicatedhq/help-center/content/docs/native/getting-started/developer-environment.md

 categories: [ "Replicated Scheduler" ]
 index: "docs/native"
 icon: "replicatedCircle"
+aliases: [/tags/studio/, /docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml/]
 ---

 Once your application is working in Docker, you'll want to set up a simple environment to iterate on your Replicated YAML.
 Our Replicated Studio is designed to let shorten the cycle between writing and testing YAML and will recommend best practices to help you solve problems quickly.

 {{< linked_headline "Install Replicated Studio" >}}

-With our simple installation script (on a Linux server in your IaaS of choice, or in a local dev environment in Vagrant/VirtualBox):
+With our simple installation script (on a Linux server in your IaaS provider of choice, or in a local dev environment in Vagrant/VirtualBox):

 ```bash
 curl -sSL https://get.replicated.com/studio | sudo bash